mikget66/react-course-projects/01-pizza-menu/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run after installing the packages:

 ### `npm start`